Vertex configuration

 For example, "3.5.3.5" indicates a vertex belonging to 4 faces, alternating triangles and pentagons.
 This vertex configuration defines the vertex-transitive icosidodecahedron.
 The notation is cyclic and therefore is equivalent with different starting points, so 3.5.3.5 is the same as 5.3.5.3.
 The order is important, so 3.3.5.5 is different from 3.5.3.5 (the first has two triangles followed by two pentagons).
 Repeated elements can be collected as exponents so this example is also represented as (3.5)^{2}.

-It has variously been called a vertex description, vertex type, vertex symbol, vertex arrangement, vertex pattern, face-vector.
-It is also called a Cundy and Rollett symbol for its usage for the Archimedean solids in their 1952 book Mathematical Models.

-Vertex figures

-A vertex configuration can also be represented as a polygonal vertex figure showing the faces around the vertex.
-This vertex figure has a 3-dimensional structure since the faces are not in the same plane for polyhedra, but for vertex-uniform polyhedra all the neighboring vertices are in the same plane and so this plane projection can be used to visually represent the vertex configuration.